Everything You Need to Know About Stairlift Batteries

 A battery replacement can be a significant cost if you don’t have a service contract.
 But don’t be tempted by cheap replacements.
-All the batteries Stannah keep as van stock are manufacturer approved, fully fire retardant and CE marked.
+All the batteries Stannah keep as van stock are manufacturer approved, fully fire retardant and UKCA marked.

 When it comes to the price of stairlift replacement batteries it’s best to contact your local Stannah branch.
 This goes for all your stairlift replacement batteries queries.
 Who can help you better than a stairlift manufacturer who’s been in the lifting business for more than 150 years?